trumpetcoder/Denver-Brew-Review/Den-Brew-Review/README.md

 Communicating with the back end in a different way definitely at times became a problem.
 I learned a lot about [snapshot](https://firebase.google.com/docs/firestore/query-data/get-data) and how to capture individual id's from the url.
 Setup and deployment in firebase is well documented and I suggest all those that want to learn the resource to read further from the links or take a turorial.
 Google maps integration was on the surface an easy integration but the functionality is a fun one to learn.
 The documentation is not very good and leaves some gaps to fill.

-Also the virtues of component driven SAP's is an extremely valuable tool to have in the arsenal.
+Also the virtues of component driven SPA's is an extremely valuable tool to have in the arsenal.
 I have gotten definetely more comfortable with the concept, creation, and implementation but realize there is much more to learn.

 <h3>Screen Shots of Denver-Brew-Review</h3>